sparcians/map/sparta/sparta/extensions/README.md

 This feature introduces **TreeNode Extensions**, a mechanism for attaching opaque, user-defined objects to any `sparta::TreeNode` in the device tree.

-Extensions allow users and framework components to associate additional behavior, metadata, or state with existing `TreeNode` instances **without modifying their class hierarchy** and **without participating in the normal tree construction lifecycle**.
+Extensions allow users and framework components to associate additional behavior, metadata, or state with existing `TreeNode` instances **without modifying simulator topology** and **without participating in the normal tree construction lifecycle**.

 Key properties: